12 Days / From $6999 / Call: 1-888-565-7158

 - Comfortable lodging, private bath

 - Delicious breakfasts and dinners

 - Flight Santiago Chile-Mendoza, Argentina round trip

-You are responsible for your inbound and outbound international flights (our agents can assist you), potential overweight baggage fees on included flight (Allowance of 23 Kg (50 lbs) total), required travel insurance and lunches.
+You are responsible for your inbound and outbound international flights (our agents can assist you), potential overweight baggage fees on included flight (Allowance of 1 bag, 23 Kg (50 lbs) total), required travel insurance and lunches.